tamberg/fhnw-idb/introduction/README.md

 ### Install your "Blink App" on ESP8622

-Follow these [instructions](blink) to install a Blink App on to the ESP8622.
+Follow these [instructions](blink) to install a Blink App on the ESP8622.

 ## MicroPython on Raspberry Pi Zero W